The Creation of Superman

 Joe Shuster arrived at Glenville High in 1930 and Jerry's cousin arranged an introduction.
 Both boys shared the same enthusiasm for comic strips, Douglas Fairbanks films, and science fiction pulps.
 Their first comic collaboration in 1931 was The Interplanetary Police, inspired by Buck Rogers and Flash Gordon.
 The second was Steve Walsh, a "scientific adventure extraordinary" and inventor of the "penetrascope."
 The machine can see and hear through all substances, an early example of x-ray vision and super-hearing.
 One of their early cartoons appeared in the Glenville Torch on May 7, 1931.
 "Goober the Mighty" was a racist caricature that combined elements of Tarzan and Popeye the Sailor Man.

 Gladiator by Philip Wilde was first published in 1930.
-Professor Abednego Danner genetically alters his son Hugo, giving him superhuman abilities.
+Professor Abednego Danner genetically alters his son Hugo to create an invulnerable "super-child."
 Hugo Danner is raised in a rural Colorado town and taught to conceal his powers.
-At an early age, Hugo says, “I can jump higher’n a house.
-I can run faster’n a train.”
-Hugo tells his father, “I’m like a man made out of iron instead of meat.”
+At an early age, Hugo says, "I can jump higher’n a house.
+I can run faster’n a train."
+Hugo tells his father, "I'm like a man made out of iron instead of meat."
 To isolate himself, Hugo constructs a solitary fortress in the woods.
 Hugo considers becoming a "super-detective" that punishes criminals, but ultimately wanders the planet as a loner.

 The Steranko History of Comics, Vol. 1 incorrectly claims that Jerry Siegel reviewed Gladiator in an issue of Science Fiction.
 Jerry later commented, "I had read and enjoyed Philip Wylie's book ,'The Gladiator'.
 It influenced me, too."